Filip-Petrina/project-u/README.md

 # Project U

-This project consists of an [Angular 7](https://angular.io/) powered front-end and an [Express.js](https://expressjs.com/) powere back-end.
+This project consists of an [Angular 7](https://angular.io/) powered front-end and an [Express.js](https://expressjs.com/) powered back-end.
 It was created for testing purposes.

 ## Angular